About

 create spaces for authentic, safe, inter-generational learning.
 We feel strongly about treating youth (and all people) with care and mutual respect

-acknowledge the past and current impacts of systemic racism, the pharmaceutical-industrial-military system, tactics of political division & dis-empowerment and other exploitation and extraction of indigenous communities, separating people from the land and our cultural life-ways.
+acknowledge the past and current impacts of systemic racism, the pharmaceutical-industrial-military system, tactics of political division, dis-empowerment and other exploitation and extraction (past and present) of Black & indigenous communities, separating people from the land and our cultural life-ways.
 We come together as a practice in rekindling our birthright to healthy food and healthy soils